ankitsejwal/Lyndor/README.md

 }
 ```

-* You have a option in settings.json which you can use for faster downloads, but you need to install the aria2 installer first.
+* You have an option in settings.json which you can use for faster downloads, but you need to install the aria2 installer first.

 * For Mac and Linux users it is very easy to install aria2c from command line.